 - The Jungle Book – A different location and some great voice acting and singing makes this movie fun to watch.

-- Mulan – Before the live-action version comes out, watch the original about a girl who assumes the role of a man in feudal China.
+- Mulan – Before you watch the recent live-action version, watch the original about a girl who assumes the role of a man in feudal China.

 - Moana – This CGI movie about a young girl and her adventures in Polynesia includes a stand-out performance from Dwayne Johnson as the demi-god Maui.